juliuskrah/juliuskrah.github.io/_posts/2017-11-07-securing-a-spring-rest-service-with-jwt.markdown

 }
 {% endhighlight %}

-As you can see, you got an `Access Denied` when you tried to access a protected resource.
+As you can see, you got an `Unauthorized` when you tried to access a protected resource.
 Let's create a password and username and try again:

 file: {% include file-path.html file_path='src/main/resources/application.properties' %}